 Practice Question: Donald drives for Super, a company that provides a network for drivers to pick up and drop off customers who need a ride.
 The service is very similar to a taxi service.
 The individuals driving for Super have their own cars and their own insurance.
 They work whenever they like.
-The driver logs into an application that notifies her when a Super customer needs a ride.
+The driver logs in to an application that notifies her when a Super customer needs a ride.
 She confirms that she will provide the ride and she is off.
 The passenger pays Super directly and Super later remits payment to the driver.
 What factors in this scenario would be used to determine whether Donald is an employee or an independent contractor?

-- Does the company control the person’s work and how he does his job?
-An employee’s work is controlled by the employer while the independent contractor works without (or with far less) influence from a third parties.
+- Does the company control the person's work and how he does his job?
+An employee's work is controlled by the employer while the independent contractor works without (or with far less) influence from a third party.

-- Does the company control the business aspects of the person’s job?
+- Does the company control the business aspects of a person's job?
 An employee has her job description dictated by the employer.
 She acts under the strict direction of the employer.
 An independent contractor is a separate person from the business and works independently by having a business arrangement with the individual/company that for instance provides a service.

 - Is there a written contract or is the relationship based on employee benefits such as a pension plan, insurance, or vacation allowance?
 The employee is entitled to receiving a wage for work done and any other work benefits from the employer.
 The independent contractor on the other hand is only compensated for the work done and does not qualify for any other work benefits such as a pension plan and insurance.